jesperlndqvst/game-counter/README.md

 # game-counter
 A minimal, easy to use and responsive game counter for all types of games.
-No installation required, use it directly in your browser
+No installation required, use it directly in your browser.

 ## How to use it
 1. Clone this repo in GitHub Desktop, in your terminal or got to: https://game-counter.netlify.com/